liferay/liferay-docs/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 @product@ depends on many JARs included by @product@ Tomcat bundle.
 Some of the bundle's JARs are not strictly required but can still be useful.
-If you don't have a bundle, download the required JARs from third-parties, as described below.
+If you don't have a bundle, you can download the Liferay JARs by downloading the *Dependencies* archive and the *OSGi Dependencies* archive, and you can download the third-party JARs as described below.

 1. Create the folder `$TOMCAT_HOME/lib/ext` if it doesn't exist and extract the JARs from the dependencies ZIP to it.
 Here are the JARs: